BFEdev/BFE.dev-solutions/quiz/6-arrow-function_en.md

 ## TL;DR

-Arrow function doesn't have its own `this`, so `this` inside of arrow functions is pointed to the `this` at outer scope, this is done at function creation time.
+Arrow function doesn't have its own `this`, so `this` inside of arrow functions is pointed to the `this` at outer scope.

 ```js
 const obj = {